faudio/faudio/doc/Build and install.md

 * Mac OS X 10.5 (32-bit)
 * Windows XP or later (32-bit)

-It should be relatively easy to port the Audio Engine to other platforms, provided that the required libraries and tools are available (see below).

 ### Compilers

-A compiler supporting C++0x (aka C++11 and C++11x) is required.
+A compiler supporting the C99 standard is required.
 Currently tested are:

-  * clang 3.1   or later, using libc++ (Apple call this compiler "4.0.0 based of SVN 3.1")
+  * clang 3.1   or later (Apple call this compiler "4.0.0 based of SVN 3.1")
-  * GCC   4.6.2 or later, using libstdc++
+  * GCC   4.6.2 or later

 ### Libraries

-#### Boost

-The Boost libraries are required on all systems.
-The libraries we currently use are:

-* Concept Check
-* Range
-* Algorithms
-* String Algorithms
-* Lexical Cast
-* Variant
-* Optional
-* Any

-On some system (notably MinGW) we additionally require Boost.Thread and Boost.Atomic.
-Other platforms use C++0x standard library for atomic operations and threads.
-Note that Boost.Atomic is not part of the official Boost distribution while Boost.Thread is.

-#### Boost.Lockfree

-Boost.Lockfree is required on all systems.
-It is not part of the official Boost distribution.

 #### Portaudio

 Required for real-time audio streams on all systems.
-Disable by setting `SCL_AUDIO_ENABLE_PORTAUDIO=0`.
+Disable by setting `DOREMIR_ENABLE_PORTAUDIO=0`.

 #### Portmidi

 Required for real-time midi streams on all systems.
-Disable by setting `SCL_AUDIO_ENABLE_PORTMIDI=0`.
+Disable by setting `DOREMIR_ENABLE_PORTMIDI=0`.

 #### Fluidsynth

 Required for using the Fluidsynth audio processor.
-Disable by setting `SCL_AUDIO_ENABLE_FLUIDSYNTH=0`.
+Disable by setting `DOREMIR_ENABLE_FLUIDSYNTH=0`.

 #### Libsndfile

 Required for non-real-time audio streams on all systems.
-Disable by setting `SCL_AUDIO_ENABLE_SNDFILE=0`.
+Disable by setting `DOREMIR_ENABLE_SNDFILE=0`.

 #### System-specific code

 The audio engine automatically include certain system headers on both OS X and Windows.
-You can control this exlicitly by setting `SCL_AUDIO_ENABLE_OSX` or `SCL_AUDIO_ENABLE_WIN`.
+You can control this explicitly by setting `DOREMIR_ENABLE_OSX` or `DOREMIR_ENABLE_WIN`.

-#### Google Test (gtest)
+#### Google Test

-Required for runnning the unit tests.
+Required for running the unit tests.